Strategic counsel.

 Single session

 One pressing decision, 90 minutes.
-You leave with a decision memo you can act on immediately.
+You leave with a Decision Memo you can act on or share the same day.

 Focused engagement

-We work through a specific challenge over two to four weeks, with three or four sessions and async support throughout.
+A specific challenge over two to four weeks.
+Three or four sessions with support in between.

 Ongoing access

-I act as a trusted thought partner on call through a period of significant pressure.
+Senior thinking on call through a period of pressure or significant change.

 Clients include: American Express, Bethnal Green Ventures, Deloitte, EDF, GSK, HSBC, Lloyds, Microsoft, NEOM, Publicis Sapient, Santander, Skype, Wolff Olins, Xynteo.